 Was moving so far away from family worth it?
 Lauren replies with an emphatic yes: “no matter how many hard times we face, or financial challenges we have making this move, nothing will ever compare to the feeling of knowing that we’re giving our kids the best start they can possibly have with every opportunity at their fingertips.”

 Germany is an interesting case.
-It ranks highly on all surveys considered here: second for working life (HSBC), fifth overall for raising a family (HSBC), with Munich ranking fourth in the world for quality of life (Mercer).
+It ranks highly on all surveys considered here: fifth for working life aspirations (HSBC), seventh overall for raising a family (HSBC), with Munich ranking joint third place (with Auckland and Vancouver) in the world for quality of life (Mercer).
 Yet anecdotal evidence suggests that Germany is one of the most difficult countries to adapt to as a foreigner.

 Difficulties in learning the language rank highly.
 “Making friends if you don’t speak German is tricky” says Eylem Canatadurucu who made the move from Texas to Germany with her husband and twin daughters.
 “When I first moved here I used to greet people on the street but they would mostly avoid eye contact or look at me as if I was from another planet!”